symeo-io/symeo-js-template/README.md

 1. You define the error message and the ExceptionCode you want to use (the only one in this example is `USER_NOT_FOUND` in `src/domain/exception/symeo.exception.code.enum.ts`).
 2. You map your exception code to a status code in `src/application/common/symeo.exception.code.to.http.status.map.ts`.

-> :white_check_mark: That way, your **domain has no idea of the technical implementation** of your error handling strategy.
-Therefore, you respect the clean architecture principles.
+> That way, your **domain has no idea of the technical implementation** of your error handling strategy.
+Therefore, you respect the clean architecture principles :thumbsup:

 ## :white_check_mark: Testing strategy